 If you are interested in automating workflows and turning manual forms into electronic forms, you should expect no less than a WYSIWYG experience, and you shouldn’t have to understand programming code to get it.
 Nor should you have to hire a programmer to create electronic forms that look exactly like the paper ones everyone is used to.

-Software is available that lets you create electronic versions of your paper forms that look exactly like them, right down to the fonts and colors.
+Form software is available that lets you create electronic versions of your paper forms that look exactly like them, right down to the fonts and colors.
 And the best part is you can create these electronic forms on a “blank canvas” interface by dragging and dropping form elements into place precisely where you want them.
 Multiple forms can even be linked together into automated workflows.

 Automate Workflows with WYSIWYG Convenience